 Getting Serious About Your Hip Flexors

 While the hip flexor stretches and exercises above may help prevent injury and provide some basic training, there is a lot more to uncover.
-The “Unlock Your Hip Flexors” program deep dives into a comprehensive plan to maximize the potential of the oft forgotten psoas muscle.
-This is critical for anyone serious about taking the next step in their or health looking to gain a competitive running edge.
+The “Unlock Your Hip Flexors” program deep dives into a comprehensive plan to maximize the potential of the oft-forgotten psoas muscle.
+This is critical for anyone serious about taking the next step in their health and looking to gain a competitive running edge.